ericsorenson/Sublime-W3CValidators/README.md

 * Type `install`, select `Package Control: Install Package`
 * Select `W3CValidators`

-Manually: clone this project into `Sublime Text 2/Packages`

 ##Usage

 Open an HTML or SVG file, and from the Tools menu go to W3C Validators, and then select the type of document you're validating.
-The results will be displayed in an alert box.
+The results will be displayed in a new buffer.

 ##Design Decisions

-Automatic detection of document types has proven unrealiable, therefore only explicit document type validation is supported.
-Not all document types are supported, because most of them should be depricated in practice.
+Automatic detection of document types has proven unreliable, therefore only explicit document type validation is supported.
+Not all document types are supported, because most of them should be deprecated in practice.